 Permissible interventions are listed above each behavior, and the lowest level should be considered first (see page 11).
 Black boxes next to a behavior indicate interventions that are not allowed (e.g., a black box under Level 3 for a behavior means in-school suspension is not allowed; similarly, a black box under Level 4 means short-term suspension is not allowed).
-Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Theft (803) Schools should consider the following factors: The student's age The student's purpose in taking the property Taking or obtaini another without or knowledge of t permission and/ The monetary value of the property Whether the student acted in the heat of the moment, as opposed to intentionally planning ahead Persistently or ha or obtaining prop without permissi knowledge of the oerty of another on and/or Whether the student knew the property was valuable or expensive to replace Whether the property was returned or recovered Taking or obtain another without or knowledge of the theft is espec based on the liste permission and/ the owner, where ially serious Destruction of Property (806) Schools should consider the following factors: The monetary value of the destroyed property Causing accidental damage.
-Whether the student knew the property was valuable or expensive to replace The student's age perty of MCPS, sta se is determined b Whether the student acted in the heat of the moment, as opposed to intentionally planning ahead The reason the student destroyed the property hate or discrimin sexual orientation ation based on rad n, including racial e substantial disru es and/or symbols ce, religion, gender slurs, that can be ption of school or r identity, or reasonably Sexual Activity (603) As part of any disciplinary response, school staff should refer students to appropriate counseling. indecent exposur havior of a sexual r re, inappropriate to ts on school prope exts of a sexual
+Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Theft (803) Schools should consider the following factors: The student's age The student's purpose in taking the property Taking or obtain another without or knowledge of permission and/ The monetary value of the property Whether the student acted in the heat of the moment, as opposed to intentionally planning ahead Persistently or ha or obtaining prop without permissi knowledge of the oerty of another on and/or Whether the student knew the property was valuable or expensive to replace Whether the property was returned or recovered Taking or obtain another without or knowledge of the theft is espec- based on the liste permission and/ the owner, where ially serious Destruction of Property (806) Schools should consider the following factors: • The monetary value of the Causing accidental damage. destroyed property Whether the student knew the property was valuable or expensive to replace The student's age Causing intention students, where t factors. nal damage to proj he level of respons perty of MCPS, sta se is determined b ff, or other ased on the listed Whether the student acted in the heat of the moment, as opposed to intentionally planning ahead The reason the student destroyed the property hate or discrimin sexual orientation ation based on rac n, including racial e substantial disru es and/or symbols ce, religion, gender slurs, that can be ption of school or r identity, or reasonably Sexual Activity (603) As part of any disciplinary response, school staff should refer students to appropriate counseling. indecent exposur havior of a sexual t e, inappropriate te ts on school prope exts of a sexual